jon-tlmi/data-permissions-catalogue/_posts/2017-05-25-renaming-files.markdown

 ---
-title:  "How do I rename a file that I've found on Glasscubes?"
+title:  "How do I rename this file?"
 ---
 How do I rename a file which is already on Glasscubes?
 This is slightly counter-intuitive, but useful if you are correcting a file name (or just describing the file better..)